henesy/disco/README.md

 Q: What if I can't login because of a captcha error?

 A: You'll need to sign in to Discord via the web app (thus solving a captcha) using a browser with html5/js.
-I recommend an http proxy such as [this](https://bitbucket.org/henesy/http-proxy).
+I recommend an http proxy such as [this](https://bitbucket.org/henesy/http-proxy) in conjunction with a system with such a browser..

 Q: What if I get an error about signing in from a new location?